Bike Week in St. Augustine

 St. Augustine itself is a one-of-a-kind experience, with its distinctly European style, its rich history, and narrow brick streets that are perfect for small vehicles, especially the two-wheeled variety.
 When you’re ready to hop off that hog, St. Augustine’s small size also means it’s perfect for on-foot exploration.
 Or you can sit back and let someone else drive with any one of the city’s various tour vehicle services, like Old Town Trolleys or Ripley’s Red Trains.
 You can even opt for stepping back in time and taking a horse and carriage ride with Country Carriages.
 St. Augustine is the oldest continuously-occupied city in the U.S., so there's plenty of time to step back into.

-The city reserves parking spaces exclusively for motorcyclists on Cathedral Place for the final weekend of Bike Week this year, beginning on Thursday, March 16.
-(Bike Week is March 9 – March 18, 2017.)
+The city reserves parking spaces exclusively for motorcyclists on Cathedral Place for the final weekend of Bike Week this year, beginning on Thursday, March 12.
+(Bike Week is March 6 – March 15, 2020.)
 This is the optimal place to park for accessing all that downtown has to offer, and other visitors will surely be envious.
+Two things to remember: First, the city still charges motorcycles the normal parking fee, but they've made it easier with their new parking app, ParkStAug.
+Second, St. Augustine's Celtic Heritage Festival takes place on March 14 and 15, and their parade starts at 10:00 a.m. on Saturday.
+Cathedral Place is along the parade route and parking will be prohibited from early Saturday morning until the parade has passed and the space has been prepared for the bikes.

 Motorcycle parking is available along the Plaza in downtown St. Augustine.